Financial Aid, Tuition and Fees

 |Miscellaneous personal expense allowance (passport, phone cards, travel insurance, supplies)||$313/wk|

 Program Participants should contact their home school financial aid office to determine eligibility for financial aid.
-The 2019-20 FAFSA is now available and uses 2017 tax data.
+The 2022-23 FAFSA will be available after October 1 and uses 2020 tax data.
 The total financial aid budget shown is eligible for loan financing.
 Mitchell Hamline scholarships cannot be applied to any off-campus or study abroad costs.

 This program has been approved by the American Bar Association Section of Legal Education and Admissions to the Bar.
 It meets ABA requirements for foreign summer schools.
 For participants requiring ABA credits, attendance is mandatory for all classes and scheduled activities.
 Inquiries about accreditation should be addressed to the American Bar Association, Section of Legal Education and Admissions to the Bar, Indiana University, 550 West North Street, #349, Indianapolis, IN 46202-3162.
 Phone: 317-264-8340.
 Fax: 317-564-8355.